tedyapo/led-matrix-generator/README.md

 ![](img/led_matrix_generator_schematic.PNG)

+The scripts attempt to  `USE '/<path to>/library/led_matrix.lbr';` automatically.

 Step 2: Switch to board view, create board from schematic if needed.

 Step 3:  `RUN led_matrix_layout.ulp`

-Currently, the choices in the layout are not stored.
+Currently, the choices in the schematic are not stored.
 Please repeat the appropriate parameters when running the layout ulp script.

 ![](img/led_matrix_generator_board_as_created.PNG)